top of page

 I hope the above gives you an understanding how fruit can affect blood sugar, how to eat fruit to lower the impact on blood sugar and what fruits are better to consume.
 This is not to say, don't eat the fruits with higher sugar content.
 Variety in a diet is key to make sure you get different vitamins, minerals, antioxidants, polyphenols- just watch the quantity.

-If you are someone looking to achieve better health, struggling with weight issues, looking to incorporate healthy habits into your daily routine, don't hesitate to reach out to me for health and nutrition coaching at info@katrinpeo.com.
+If you are someone looking to achieve better health, struggling with weight issues, looking to incorporate healthy habits into your daily routine, don't hesitate to reach out to me for nutrition counseling and health coaching at info@katrinpeo.com.

 Comments